ELeeAstro/Rosseland_Clouds/README.md

  This takes the effective particle size of the log-normal parameters as a single particle size.
  It then calculates the normalised kext, a and g at those specific wavelengths at the effective particle size.
  This mode is useful for building tables for spectral RT models in the GCM.

+ ### 7. Planck mean with single particle size

+ This takes the particle size array in RTtable as a single particle size (delta function), and calculates the Planck mean normalised cross-section, single scattering albedo and asymmetry factor.

+ ### 8. Planck mean with log-normal size distribution

+ This takes the particle size array in RTtable as the median particle size of a log-normal distribution, it then calculates the log-normal weighted (normalised typically, so N0 = 1) wavelength dependent values (integrating for iint values between rmin and rmax).
+ Then the Planck mean values are calculated across each wavelength.

+ ### 9. Planck mean with log-normal reff size (similar to single sizes)

+ This takes the particle size array in RTtable as the median particle size of a log-normal distribution, then calculates the effective particle size given the sigma value in the namelist.
+ Then it calculates the Planck mean normalised cross-section, single scattering albedo and asymmetry factor similar to the single particle size case.

  ## Output